wwwhtml/mvt-pegasus-spyware-checker-tutorial/README.md

 <code>sudo apt install libimobiledevice-utils</code><br>
 <br>
 <br>
-To check if libimobiledevice-utils works, connect the iPhone to the Ubuntu computer.<br>
+To check if libimobiledevice-utils works, connect the iPhone to the <b>Ubuntu</b> computer.<br>
-You may need to press the "Trust" button that may show up on the iPhone.<br>
+If first time, on the iPhone you may need to press the "Trust" button, so the connection between the iPhone and Ubuntu be allowed.<br>
 The output on the screen should show the iPhone information.<br>
 <code>ideviceinfo</code><br>
 <br>
 Using the USB cable connect the iPhone to the <b>MacOS</b> computer.
 Create the iPhone backup, savind it on the Desktop area.
 The result should be a folder named "backup".
 Choose a encrypted and with a password.<br>
 Instructions on how: https://support.apple.com/en-us/HT205220<br>
 <br>
-Next upload the "backup" folder to the Ubuntu laptop:<br>
+Next upload the "backup" folder to the <b>Ubuntu</b> laptop:<br>
 <code>rsync -HPSavx /home/x/Desktop/backup -e ssh -p 22 x@<RemoteHostIP>:/home/x/Desktop </code><br>
 <br>
 Now back on <b>Ubuntu</b> user's Desktop area create a folder named: "decrypted-backup".<br>